 Capital is comprised of the Company's shareholders' equity and any debt that it may issue.
-As at June 30, 2020, the Company's shareholders' equity totalled \$18,844,115 (December 31, 2019 - \$17,716,455).
+As at September 30, 2020, the Company's shareholders' equity totalled \$35,443,483 (December 31, 2019 - \$17,716,455).
 The Company's objectives when managing capital are to maintain financial viability and to protect its ability to meet its on-going liabilities, to continue as a going concern, to maintain creditworthiness and to maximize returns for shareholders over the long term.
 Protecting the ability to pay current and future liabilities includes maintaining capital above minimum regulatory levels, current financial strength rating requirements and internally determined capital guidelines and calculated risk management levels.

 The Company's current capital was received from the issuance of common shares, options and warrants.
-The net proceeds raised to date will only be sufficient to identify and evaluate a limited number of assets and businesses acquired from Constantine.
+The Company plans to use a significant portion of the net proceeds raised to date for the development of its current mineral properties and for the acquisition of additional mineral properties or assets.

-The Company is not subject to externally imposed capital requirements as at June 30, 2020 except when the Company issues flow-through shares for which the amount should be used for exploration work.
+The Company is not subject to externally imposed capital requirements as at September 30, 2020 except when the Company issues flow-through shares for which the amount should be used for exploration work.
 On December 5, 2019, the Company completed a flow-through private placement totalling \$2,304,000.
-As at June 30, 2020, the Company incurred \$948,634 (December 31, 2019 - \$128,889) in eligible exploration and evaluation expenditures and consequently the Company has the obligation to incur a remaining balance of \$1,355,366 (December 31, 2019 - \$2,175,111) in exploration and evaluation expenditures no later than December 31, 2020.
+As at September 30, 2020, the Company incurred \$1,458,782 (December 31, 2019 - \$128,889) in eligible exploration and evaluation expenditures and consequently the Company has the obligation to incur a remaining balance of \$845,218 (December 31, 2019 - \$2,175,111) in exploration and evaluation expenditures by December 31, 2020.
+However, due to the Coronavirus pandemic, legislation has been proposed by the Canadian government to extend the deadline for expenditures by one year, to December 31, 2021.

-There were no changes to the Company's approach to capital management during the period ended June 30, 2020.
+There were no changes to the Company's approach to capital management during the period ended September 30, 2020.